grame-cncm/faustwebsite/_posts/2017-08-18-using-webaudio-api.markdown

 {% endhighlight %}

 The [Dynamic OSC](http://faust.grame.fr/modules/dynamic-osc-wasm.html) page demonstrates the dynamic OSC complete code (based on the example seen before).
+The [Dynamic Organ](http://faust.grame.fr/modules/dynamic-organ-wasm.html) page demonstrates a polyphonic organ instrument, which loads a DSP from on url, and ready to be controlled with a MIDI device or application.
 Look at the [Dynamic Faust compiler](http://faust.grame.fr/modules/faustlive-wasm.html) page for a more complete use-case of the dynamic compiler.

 ### Float denormal handling ###